BriskenFinancials/sap-multi-bank-connectivity/readme.md

 ---
 **Expected Outcome:**
 You will have completed the tasks related to 'conduct final project review and closure', gaining insight or progressing in your evaluation.

+## Co-create a Success Story with Brisken

+### Co-create a Success Story with Brisken

+**Objective:**
+Showcase the value delivered during the project by co-authoring a success story with Brisken to be published on:
+- SAP Discovery Center
+- SAP Store
+- Brisken Website

+**Instructions:**
+1. Schedule a final interview with stakeholders from both the customer and Brisken.
+2. Collect qualitative and quantitative outcomes of the project.
+3. Draft the narrative around challenges, solution, results, and business impact.
+4. Coordinate internal reviews and approvals.
+5. Submit to SAP and Brisken marketing for distribution.

+**Expected Outcome:**
+A published success story highlighting the project's innovation and strategic value.

+## Facilitate a Strategic Roadmap & Project Closure Workshop

+### Facilitate a Strategic Roadmap & Project Closure Workshop

+**Objective:**
+Conduct a workshop to consolidate final results, review open requirements, and define the roadmap beyond this phase.

+**Instructions:**
+1. Gather all open requirements, backlogs, and wishlist items from the current project.
+2. Present findings during the project closure meeting.
+3. Map out potential next phases including additional Brisken solutions and SAP capabilities.
+4. Identify quick wins and longer-term roadmap milestones.
+5. Document and share the roadmap with all stakeholders.

+**Expected Outcome:**
+A jointly defined roadmap that bridges current project outcomes with future opportunities.